 c) Will you be able to prop your arms up on something for support, or will you need something small and compact?
 If you needed something small and compact, you're best with something with a lower aperture size to ensure that it's lightweight, and a correspondingly low magnification to ensure that you maintain image resolution.

-The Saxon HVT11 Heavy Duty Tripod is a good option if you're looking for a sturdy tripod for your binoculars.
-Binoculars with high magnification also give you narrower fields of view, so you have to decide that image size and detail are factors that you can sacrifice when you purchase a more powerful pair of binoculars.
-Tripods are really good for astronomy binoculars, for example -
+The Vortex High Country Tripod is a good option if you're looking for a sturdy tripod for your binoculars.
+Binoculars with high magnification also give you narrower fields of view, so you have to decide that image size and detail are factors that you can sacrifice when you purchase a more powerful pair of binoculars, especially astronomy binoculars that featured with high aperture lens.

 The objective lens is the front lens of the binoculars, measured in (mm) terms.
 The size (diameter) of its lens determines how much light is gathered, and is referred to as its aperture size.
 The bigger the aperture, the more light its able to capture, which results in better image clarity.
-For example, the Celestron Outland 10x42 Binoculars have better light gathering capabilities than the National Geographic 10x25 Pocket Binoculars.
-Although both binoculars have the same magnification, the Celestron Outland 8x42 Binoculars produce relatively brighter images, and will provide you with a superior viewing experience.Here, you can see a good example of the difference in image brightness between a 32mm and 50mm objective lens (with equal magnification).
+For example, the Vortex Diamondback 10x50 Binocular have better light gathering capabilities than the Vortex Diamondback 10x42 Binocular.
+Although both binoculars have the same magnification, the Vortex Diamondback 10x50 Binocular produce relatively brighter images, and will provide you with a superior viewing experience.Here, you can see a good example of the difference in image brightness between a 32mm, 42mm and 52mm objective lens (with equal magnification).

 However, the the larger the aperture size, the bulkier and heavier the binoculars.
-Although the 8 x 20 provide less than ideal viewing, they are smaller and lighter, making them a better choice for those who require more portable binoculars.
+Although the 8x20 binocular provides less than ideal viewing, but they are smaller and lighter, making them a better choice for those who require more portable binocular.

 Remember : The diameter of the objective lens is directly related to the size of the binocular -- the larger the objective lens, the larger (and often bulkier) the binocular.
 So you've got to toss it up - if you're after portability, you'll sacrifice image resolution and vice versa.